library-data-platform/ldp/doc/Admin_Guide.md

 GRANT USAGE ON SCHEMA public TO ldp;
 ```

-Assuming this preliminary set up has been done, the LDP software will
+Assuming this preliminary set up has been completed, the LDP software
-automatically attempt to initialize the schema in an empty database,
+will automatically initialize the schema in an empty database, or
-or to upgrade the schema in a database previously initialized with an
+upgrade the schema in a database previously initialized with an
 earlier version of LDP.

 ### Configuring ODBC